Sneha-Mahata/ABCD-Teamyn/README.md

-# Just ABCD for Teamyn
+# This is the Hackathon Solution for MyntraHackeramp: WeForShe 2024

+Team Name : TEAMYN

+Team:
+Srijita Chatterjee
+Sampriti Mitra
+Sneha Mahata